 - You have the Dutch nationality, or a residence permit for certain or indefinite periods of time

 - You stay longer than 4 months living in the Netherlands

-If the requested documents are not written in Dutch, English, German or French, then you must have them translated.
+The requested documents need to be translated if they are not written in Dutch, English, German or French.
 You don't have to legalize the translation if the translator is sworn in the Netherlands.
 In all other cases, you must re-legalize the original document in the Netherlands.
-More information can be found at www.rijksoverheid.nl.
+More information can be found at Netherlands worldwide.